EremosCore/Eremos/README.md

 ## Contributing

 We’re open to contributors.
-If you are experienced in TypeScript and like agent-based systems, check `example.ts` and build your own observer.
+If you are experienced in TypeScript and like agent-based systems, check example.ts and build your own observer.
 If you're a designer, artist, or just have ideas that fit the mythos - send us a DM on Twitter. [@EremosCore](https://x.com/EremosCore)

+👉 See our [Contributing Guide](CONTRIBUTING.md) for details.

 ---